LiyrAstroph/PyCALI/docs/tutorial.rst

     pycali.remove_outliers("./Mrk335.txt", dev=5, doplot=True)

 .. figure:: _static/test_mrk335_dev.jpg
     :scale: 25 %
     :align: center

     The deviations from the reconstruction (with DRW) and the points beyond the 5sigma deviation are removed.

+This will generate a new data file named Mrk335_new.txt.
 Now redo the intercalibration on new data.

 .. code-block:: python